 The problem isn't Cursor's execution ability.
 The problem is the input.
 Cursor is a capable agent — it executes what it's given.
 A casual prompt leaves it inferring file structure, scope, acceptance criteria, and what "done" looks like.
 It guesses.
 Sometimes well, often not.
 The result is an agent that drifts — touching files it shouldn't, skipping things it should have handled, asking clarifying questions three steps too late.

 Tekk starts before Cursor does.
 Connect your repo, describe the feature.
 Tekk runs a semantic search across your codebase — reading actual files, frameworks, patterns, dependencies — before asking a single question.
 Its questions are grounded in what it found in your code, not generic prompts like "what framework are you using?"
 It already knows.
+The underlying methodology is spec driven development — Tekk automates the spec generation step so Cursor gets structured input instead of a paragraph.

 From there, Tekk generates a structured spec: subtasks broken into behavioral slices, acceptance criteria per subtask, explicit file references, scope boundaries, and a "Not Building" section that draws a hard line around what's in and what's out.
 That's what Cursor gets.
 Not a paragraph.
 A working document that tells it exactly what to build, which files to touch, and when it's done.